7 Simple Holiday Fitness Tips To Keep The Pounds Off

 So while you definitely want to indulge more than usual, let loose, and enjoy yourself, you should avoid being hedonistic for the sake of hedonism.

-And by that I simply mean trying your best to be mindful whenever possible.
+And by that we simply mean trying your best to be mindful whenever possible.

 Do you really want that 3rd slice of pie, or are you just doing it to keep the food coma alive?